 A Suitably Qualified Person (SQP) is an animal medicines advisor, a legal category of professionally qualified persons who are entitled to prescribe and/or supply certain veterinary medicines under the Veterinary Medicines Regulations.

 It is the duty of an SQP to ensure that the statutory requirements in respect of the prescription and/or supply of certain veterinary medicines are respected, advising on choice of medicine and their safe and effective use, as well as other strategies, contributing to the health and welfare of their animals.
 The SQP is responsible for ensuring this irrespective of how the product is supplied, e.g. supply from a registered retail premises, postal supply, from a website, etc.

 As of July 2017 there are about 7000 SQPs.
-They include more than 800 working in veterinary practices, increasing numbers of registered pet shop staff, suppliers of equine products, and those working in agricultural merchants and country stores.
+They include almost 900 working in veterinary practices, increasing numbers of registered pet shop staff, suppliers of equine products, and those working in agricultural merchants and country stores.